EugeneBudzinskiy/db_lab-3/readme.md

 ##### [config.py](config.py)

-    username - Username to use for connection to database password - Password to use for connection to database database - Name of database to connect host - Host of database to connect port - Port of database to connect
+    username - Username to use for connection to database in Development mode password - Password to use for connection to database in Development mode database - Name of database to connect in Development mode host - Host of database to connect in Development mode port - Port of database to connect in Development mode

     Config - Class with hyperparameters for application DevelopmentConfig - Class derived from Config.
 Hyperparameters for Development mode